 Emma Weaver, a senior respiratory care major from Apollo, Pennsylvania, was selected as the IUP Respiratory Care program’s “Pennsylvania Society for Respiratory Care Outstanding Student of the Year” recipient.

-Seven Safety Science students received National ASSE Foundation Scholarships in AY2017-18; a total of $45,875 was awarded.
+Seven safety sciences students received over $43,500 in National ASSE Foundation Scholarships in AY2017–18, making the department total over $70,000 of external scholarship money awarded.

 David Lorenzi, associate professor in the Department of Kinesiology, Health, and Sport Science, was elected to a three-year term as president of the Society of Health and Physical Education (SHAPE America) Eastern District.